 8. Experience some of the world’s best snorkeling

 The snorkeling in San Blas Panama is actually some of the best I’ve seen, and that’s including the Great Barrier Reef.
 There are a tonne of brightly coloured fishes, some are even luminescent.
 But the coral is the star of the show.
-Snorkel for a while and you’ll see huge trees of colourful coral with tiny fish darting in and out, brain coral that, no surprises look like a huge human brain and sea fans that as you can imagine look like bright and colourful hand fans.
-It’s just incredible.
+Snorkel the San Blas for a while and you’ll see huge trees of colourful coral with tiny fish darting in and out, brain coral that, as per the name look like a huge human brain and sea fans that as you can imagine look like bright and colourful hand fans.
+San Blas snorkeling is just incredible!

 9. You’ll eat the freshest lobster